kj-kenan/SWE573-Kenan-s-Repo/docs/SRS.md

 The system shall automatically update the map when new posts are created or removed

 The system shall support zooming and panning interactions

+The system shall allow users to filter map markers by tag, category, and distance.

+The system shall provide a distance slider on the map to limit visible posts based on proximity to the user’s current location.

+The system shall allow users to filter posts by date range when applicable (e.g., post creation date or availability window).

+The system shall update all map markers dynamically when filters change.

 *Handshake and Interaction*